 The Grey Company: https://greycompanypodcast.com/

-The new kid on the podcast blog, Card Talk shifts the narrative to discuss individual player cards and their place in the card pool.
+One of the newer podcasts, Card Talk shifts the narrative to discuss individual player cards and their place in the card pool.
 This podcast is significantly shorter than the previous two, which makes for perfect bite-size episodes for you to listen to.
 The episodes can both be listened to in podcast form, or seen as regular videos.
 Links for both are above.
 If you want to see my episode, you can skip right to this link.

 The Mouth of Sauron Podcast: https://themouthofsauronpodcast.com/